 Timed fungicide applications can reduce the damage and incidence of the disease.
 There are also cultural steps to take to prevent the occurrence of the fungus.
 Barley with spot blotch should be treated with registered fungicides at the first sign of the disease.
 Studies show that four applications of fungicide during the season will help control spot blotch and reduce grain loss.

 Watch seedlings carefully.
 Prevention is possible with certified treated, disease free seed.
 Do not save seed from fields that have shown signs of the disease.
-Rotate barley with non-host plants such as oats, rye and broadleaf grasses.
+Rotate barley with non-host plants such as oats, rye, and broadleaf grasses.
 Cleanup discarded plant material.
-The 6-rowed barley varieties have greater resistance than two-row cultivars.
+The 6-rowed barley varieties have greater resistance than 2-row cultivars.